ericyang91/RTDS_Python/README.md

    - The new class will inherit all the attributes and methods from base_1, base_2, and base_3 and override the methods defined in the base classes.
    - In Python, all classes are a subclass of the built-in base object class and inherit all the properties and methods of object, even if object is not explicitly included in the inheritance list.

+### Class
+- How do you define a new class?
+   - A class would include some attributes and methods, as well as a constructor or initiator for creating instances of the class.
+   - ```python
+       class Reptile:
+         def __init__(self, species):
+           self.species = species
+     ```
+   - We can use `help(Class)` statement to see that the class has been created.
+   - The builtins.object is a built-in class of Python from which all classes automatically inherit by default.

 - What are subclasses and superclasses?
 How are they related?
    - superclasses and subclasses are terms that describe the relationship between classes in an inheritance hierarchy.
       - A superclass (also known as a parent class or base class) is the class from which other classes inherit.
 It provides common attributes and methods that are shared by its subclasses.
       - A subclass (also known as a child class or derived class) is a class that inherits from a superclass.
 It can use the attributes and methods of the superclass and can also extend or override them to provide more specific behavior.
       - A subclass in Object-Oriented Programming (OOP) inherits all attributes and methods from its superclass.
       - All classes inherit from the built-in Python object.

-  - How do you define a new class?
-    - A class would include some attributes and methods, as well as a constructor or initiator for creating instances of the class.
-    - ```python
-       class Reptile:
-         def __init__(self, species):
-           self.species = species
-    - We can use `help(Class)` statement to see that the class has been created.
-      - The builtins.object is a built-in class of Python from which all classes automatically inherit by default.

   - Formally in Python, if you are defining a class that needs to inherit from another class, you can put the superclass(es) in a pair of parentheses
     - For example, `class PC(Computer)`
       - Here, Computer is the superclass and PC is the subclass.

+### Attributes
   - When defining a class, how do you define attributes or properties of that class?
      - Two methods:
         1. Using `__init__` method: In this example, the `__init__` method initializes the CPU attribute when the instance c is created.
 It is called when creating new objects of the class.